AniTrend/retrofit-graphql/README.md

 }
 ```

 The `RepositoryFragment` lives in `assets/graphql/Example/Fragment/RepositoryFragment.graphql`.
-It happens to reference a `UserFragment` as well, which is defined in its own file.
-It is fine for fragments to reference other fragments:
+It happens to reference `UserFragment` which is also defined in its own file.
+Note, it is fine for fragments to reference other fragments.
 ```
 fragment RepositoryFragment on Repository {
   name